TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project2-ShinyApp/doc/project2_desc.md

-### GR5243/GU4243 Spring 2020 Applied Data Science
+### GR5243/GU4243 Fall 2020 Applied Data Science
 ### Project 2 Shiny App Development
-### --- App Development for under-explored data
+### --- App Development for under-explored topic on COVID-19 data

 In this project, working in teams, you will create a `R` shiny app for exploring and visualizing a previously *under-explored* topic about New York City or United States using [NYC Open Data](https://opendata.cityofnewyork.us/) or [data.gov](https://www.data.gov/).

 ### Challenge

-For this project, we invite you to browse hundreds of thousands data sets from New York City's [Open Data](https://opendata.cityofnewyork.us/) or from [data.gov](https://www.data.gov/) about United States.
+For this project, we invite you to explore COVID-19 data sets from [JHU CSSE Covid-19 Data](https://github.com/CSSEGISandData/COVID-19) or NYC Health open data released on the [NYC Coronavirus Disease 2019 Data](https://github.com/nychealth/coronavirus-data) website.
 Your team should choose a topic that interests you.
-Your **challenge** is develop a shiny app for a previously under-explored topic/dataset.
-A number of web applications using open data from data.gov can be found at <https://www.data.gov/applications>.
+Your **challenge** is develop a shiny app for a previously under-explored topic.

-The following topics/datasets are **excluded** as they have been over-analyzed by ADS students.

-+ College Board
-+ Hospital Score
-+ NYC/311 complaints
-+ NYC/Transportation (such as traffic accidents, taxi, citi bike, etc)
-+ Electric cars
-+ WIFI hotspots
-+ Airlines

-Here are a few **suggested** topics but you should feel free not to use any of these.

-+ Forest fires
-+ Wind
-+ Plastics
-+ Waste
-+ Rain
-+ Capital budget/government spending
-+ Visa/Immigration
-+ Retail
-+ Election
-+ Broadband
-+ Arctic
-+ Dogs

-An interesting new topic that is not on the "suggested" list will receive one bonus point.

 For presentation, the team should present their **shiny app** as a *product demo*, supported by interesting findings that are visualized by this app.
 Teams can also share technical challenges and their creative solutions.
 All shiny apps are required to be deployed (either on <http://www.shinyapps.io/> or your own Shiny server).